Compliance

 If you’re licensed in a jurisdiction that requires one, the display rules matter.

 NYC requires your registration number on trucks, business cards, and advertisements under Administrative Code §28-418.
 Westchester requires it on every invoice, proposal, contract, and ad.
+Suffolk requires it in all advertising.
 Other jurisdictions have their own versions of the same requirement.

-If your job management software doesn’t carry that number through automatically to every estimate and invoice you send, you’re manually tracking it — or risking documents going out without it.
+If your job management software doesn’t carry that number through automatically to every estimate and invoice you send, you’re either manually adding it or risking documents going out without it.
 Cinderblock handles that automatically, so your license number shows up on every document without you thinking about it.

 This article is for general informational purposes only and does not constitute legal advice.
 Licensing requirements can change.
 Consult the relevant licensing authority or a qualified attorney for guidance specific to your situation.